SPONSORED SCIENTIFIC RESEARCH PROGRAM

 2012 Feb 1.), discussed the soluble dietary fibers (SDF) extracted from seven modern durum wheat cultivars, two old durum wheat cultivars and an ancient wheat cultivar used in KAMUT®

-Brand khorasan wheat.
+brand khorasan wheat.
 The extracts were compared for their ability to stimulate the growth of certain bacteria strains as a prebiotic.
 Out of the total of 10 genotypes tested, the KAMUT®

-Brand wheat and the modern variety Solex have the best performance as a prebiotic.
+khorasan wheat and the modern variety Solex have the best performance as a prebiotic.

 Our first and only animal feeding study which was done on rats produced three papers.
 Our first paper, Role of cereal type and processing in whole grain in vivo protection from oxidative stress